tobiasreischmann/matchingmarkets-simulation/README.md

 If you want to use docker you can simply call:

-`docker build -t matchingmarkets .`

-It will build the docker container and provide it under the name `matchingmarkets`.
-Afterwards, you can run the container using:

 `./docker-compose up -d`

+It will download the docker image and start the R-script provided within docker-compose.yml.
-The script you want to run can be altered within the `docker-compose.yml`.
+If another script should be run, you can alter it within the `docker-compose.yml`.

 ## Stored data